MusicDataset/md_homepage/content/musics/d/DerMuellerundderBach(1)-Franz Schubert.md

 ---
-title: Franz Schubert - Der Mueller und der Bach (1)
+title: Der Mueller und der Bach (1)
 description: This is the description for Der Mueller und der Bach by Franz Schubert
 composers: [Franz Schubert]
 periods: [Romantic]